The school funding report many have been waiting years for is finally here.

 “Overall, Australia has a relatively high-performing schooling system when measured against international benchmarks, such as the Programme for International Student Assessment.
 However, over the last decade the performance of Australian students has declined at all levels of achievement, notably at the top end.
 This decline has contributed to the fall in Australia’s international position.
 In 2000, only one country outperformed Australia in reading and scientific literacy and only two outperformed Australia in mathematical literacy.
 By 2009, six countries outperformed Australia in reading and scientific literacy and 12 outperformed Australia in mathematical literacy.

-There is also an unacceptable link between low levels of achievement and educational disadvantage, particularly among students from low socioeconomic and Indigenous backgrounds.
 Funding for schooling must not be seen simply as a financial matter.
 Rather, it is about investing to strengthen and secure Australia’s future.
 Investment and high expectations must go hand in hand.
 Every school must be appropriately resourced to support every child and every teacher must expect the most from every child.”

 Schools Education Minister Peter Garrett said: